Fedora CoreOS Frequently Asked Questions

 How do I coordinate cluster-wide OS updates?
 Is locksmith or the Container Linux Update Operator available for Fedora CoreOS?

-has been directly ported to Zincati, as a
+been directly ported to Zincati, as a lock-based updates strategy.

-updates strategy.
-It has also been augmented to support multiple backends,
+It has also been augmented to support multiple backends, not being anymore

 The capabilities of Container Linux Update Operator (CLUO) have been embedded into the Machine Config Operator (MCO), which is a core component of OKD.
 The MCO additionally covers reconciliation of machine configuration changes.